MichaelCurrin/dev-cheatsheets/cheatsheets/typescript/data-types/enums.md

 const bar = (<any>COLOR)[key];
 ```

-I've also come across using a wrapper function.
+I've come across using a wrapper function - useful to replace `keyof typeof` in multiple places with a function call.
+Not really worthwhile for once-off use.

+Here we use `type` to alias the type of a key of `COLOR` and use that as the function type.

 ```typescript
 enum COLOR {